Hidden flaws in popular $300+ smartphones sold on Amazon

 The most widespread problems include connectivity (GSM, GPS, Wi-Fi), customer service, headphone jack and Bixby (specific to Sammys).

 This research certainly has big limitations because I could only analyze reviews from Amazon.
 However, it should be useful to Amazon buyers.
-I hope you now know a bit more what to expect from some popular models.
+I hope you now know what to expect from some popular models.

 In my next article I will tell about the pluses of these phones, although you may already see them if you check the summaries under the above links.